mainmacjj/loanapp/README.md

 3. The necessary libraries if not available should be downloaded via maven.
 This can be done by opening loanapp as a Netbeans project and right click dependencies then click download declared dependencies (using netbeans 8.0.2 UI as reference).

+4. Then right click and select build with dependencies.

-4. Then run with the server of your choice.
+5. After the downloads have finished Run with the server of your choice.